-We will need to raise additional capital before we exhaust our current cash in order to continue to fund our research and development, including our plans for Phase 3 and any new product development, as well as to fund operations generally.
-As and if necessary, we will seek to raise additional funds through various potential sources, such as equity and debt financings or through corporate collaboration and license agreements, and we may file one or more registration statements with the SEC in connection with such financings.
-To the extent that we raise additional funds by issuing equity securities, our shareholders will experience dilution.
+We will need to raise additional capital before we exhaust our current cash in order to continue to fund our research and development, including, subject to consultation with the FDA, any plans for a Phase 3 trial and any new product development, as well as to fund operations generally.
+We will need to finance our cash needs through public or private equity offerings, debt financings, collaboration and licensing arrangements or other financing alternatives.
+To the extent that we raise additional funds by issuing equity or equity-linked securities, our shareholders will experience dilution.
 We can give no assurances that we will be able to secure such additional sources of funds to support our operations, or, if such funds are available to us, that such additional financing will be sufficient to meet our needs.
+Failure to secure the necessary financing in a timely manner and on favorable terms could have a material adverse effect on the Company's strategy and value and could require the delay of product development and clinical trial plans.